Code-Institute-Submissions/Under-The-Arch/README.md

     F. From a business perspective this listing is easily to update/replace and can be changed from month to month or as required with little effort.
 Also it can only be updated by those with access to the site itself.

-Extensive testing was done across many devices through the Dev Tools emulator functionality on Chrome and it looked good across all devices tested.

-It was also tested on large screens as well as laptop screens.
-The site was also tested across Chrome, Firefox, Edge, Opera, Internet Explorer and looked good and functioned as expected across these browsers as well.

-The site was also tested across differing phones in real life scenarios including iPhone5, iPhone XR, iPhone 11, Sony XZ2 and Samsung A10 and again looked good and functioned as expected across these browsers as well. ********

 ## Deployment